 Basketball, football, and soccer leagues have also had their fair share of doping incidents.
 Luke Wollet, an up-and-coming football star whose career was cut short by drug abuse, also recovered with our help.
 It’s not only the need to perform that leads athletes to abuse drugs, but the “work hard, play hard” mentality can also encourage heavy drinking and illicit drug use off the field.

 Below are some general statistics regarding athletes and drug abuse from a study conducted in 2014.1

 Risk factors for substance abuse in athletes include anxiety, depression, and eating disorders.
-Being able to recognize the signs of drug use in athletes is essential in treating the problem and helping them get better.
+Being able to recognize the signs of drug use in athletes is essential in getting them the drug or alcohol treatment they need to get sober.

 Some common signs and symptoms of substance abuse in athletes include:

 The side effects related to professional athletes and drug abuse may vary depending on the substance in question.
 Abuse of certain substances may be more difficult to recognize than others.
 How addiction happens involves a progression in drug misuse.
 If you recognize any of these signs of addiction or substance abuse in your loved one, get help immediately.